leifugroup/DynaTPH/README.md

 Structural frames were extracted from the trajectories at **50 ps intervals**, resulting in **1,001 frames per replica**, including the initial frame at 0 ps.

-The first frame (0 ps) corresponds to the initial TCR–pHLA complex structure used for the corresponding simulation.
+The first frame (0 ps) corresponds to the initial TCR-pHLA complex structure used for the corresponding simulation.

 The index `i` in replica-specific file names denotes: